MoarVM/MoarVM/lib/README.md

 ## MAST Libraries (written in NQP)

-MAST stands for Moar Abstract Syntax Tree, and is akin to the other NQP backends' VM-specific AST systems (PIRT for Parrot VM and JAST for JVM).
+MAST stands for Moar Abstract Syntax Tree, and is akin to the other NQP backends' VM-specific AST systems (JAST for JVM).

 Nodes.nqp contains the NQP classes that define the AST nodes, which map closely to the various components of MoarVM's bytecode format.